 In order to evaluate the labs we have conducted some surveys.
 We have let the learners play the labs and then 18 questions-statements were posed to them as shown in Table 1.
-The questionnaire examines the learning content, the usability, the adoption, and the engagement with the virtual labs.
+The questionnaire is used to evaluate the learning content, the usability, the adoption, and the engagement with the virtual labs.
 A Likert-type scale was used to collect the data; each of eighteen questions was rated on a five-point scale ranking: i) strongly agree, ii) agree, iii) neutral, iv) disagree, and v) strongly disagree.

 The Chemistry Lab was first tested, followed by the Wind Energy Lab.
 The first serious game was started with the entertainment instruction ("MISSION: Congratulations!
 Today is your first day in the Chemistry Laboratory.
 Lets produce some chemical compounds, by using the Labs equipment.
 Pay attention to your assistants advices."), while the second was started with the mission instruction ("Your team has undertaken to study the construction of a wind farm.
 The wind park should meet the energy needs of a village with the following characteristics: Population: 4.000, Households: 1.800, Requested power: 6MW".).
-Immediately after the second game ended the students filled out an anonymous survey.
+Afterwards, the students filled out the questionnaire.
 There was no time restriction for playing and answering the questionnaires.